-- [12] PW6 Magagajane Maziya is the brother to PW4 and the accused's mother.
+- [12] PW6 Magagajane Maziya is the brother to PW4 as well as the accused's mother.
 He is a builder by profession; and, he testified that on the 11th May 2011, he was employed by Mpaka High School as a builder, and the accused was assisting him.
-After work they had liquor drinks at PW3's homestead from 4pm until 7pm; thereafter, they went to their homesteads. - At about 3am on the next day PW6 was woken up by his sister in-law [13] LaBhembe who informed him that the deceased had been killed.
-The police were called to the scene of crime; Zandi, Temhlanga and PW3 told the police that the accused had scratch-marks and bruises on his face caused by fingernails.
-The police went to the accused's home and, when he saw the police van coming, he came out of the house and ran away.
-However, the police ran after him and eventually caught him.
+After work they had liquor drinks at PW3's homestead from 4pm until 7pm; thereafter, they went to their homesteads. - [13] At about 3am on the next day PW6 was woken up by his sister in-law LaBhembe who informed him that the deceased had been killed.
+The police were called to the scene of crime; Zandi, Temhlanga and PW3 told the police that the accused had scratch-marks and bruises on his face caused by The police went to the accused's home and, when he saw the fingernails. police van coming, he came out of the house and ran away.
+However, the police chased after him and eventually caught him.
 Together with the other Crown witnesses, they recorded statements with the police.
-Subsequently, PW4 handed to him a jacket belonging to the accused which was bloodstained and found hidden behind the door.
-He told the Court that the accused was wearing the very same jacket on the 11th May 2011 when they went to work at

-Mpaka High School.
+Subsequently, PW4 handed to him a bloodstained jacket belonging to the accused; it was found hidden behind the door to the house.
+He told the Court that the accused was wearing the very same jacket on the 11th May 2011 when they went to work at Mpaka High School.
 He was able to identify the jacket in Court during the trial.
 He maintained his evidence under cross-examination.

-- PW7 Orlando Sithole was a friend to the accused.
+[14] PW7 Orlando Sithole was a friend to the accused.
 He testified that he last saw the accused on the 11th May 2011 when he came to PW3's home to drink liquor with his uncle Magagajane Maziya.
-The accused left with his uncle at about 7pm, and, that he was wearing a purple jacket similar to his own jacket.
+The accused left with his uncle at about 7pm; and, that he was wearing a purple jacket similar to his own jacket.
 He denied that they exchanged clothing with the accused as friends.
-He identified the jacket in Court as belonging to the accused; he told the Court that the accused was always wearing the jacket for a long time. - [15] Under cross-examination PW7 denied that he was at one time evicted from his rented apartment for failing to pay rent or that he subsequently sought refuge at the homestead of the accused.
-He further denied that some of his clothes were with the accused or that they ever exchanged clothes with the accused.
-He also denied that the accused has ever slept in his apartment, and he reiterated his evidence that they usually met with the accused at the sheeben. - PW6 Detective Constable Lungelo Ngwenya was at the time based at Siteki Police Station under the Scenes of Crime Unit.
-He testified that on the 12th May 2011, he received a message from the Police Desk Officer to attend the scene of crime at Mpaka behind the High School.
-On arrival at 0530 hours, he found the scene of crime cordoned; there were police officers and community members in attendance.
+He identified the jacket in Court as belonging to the accused; he told the Court that the accused was always wearing the jacket.

+Under cross-examination PW7 denied that he was once evicted from his rented apartment for failing to pay rent or that he subsequently sought refuge at the accused'd apartment.
+He further denied that some of his clothes were in the possession of the accused or that they ever exchanged clothes with the accused.
+He also denied that the accused has ever slept in his apartment; and, he reiterated his evidence that they usually met with the accused at the sheeben.